tripledio/tripledio.github.io/_posts/2018-05-20-LocalHero.md

 >It is ok that people seek guidance or mentoring.
 It is not ok if they stop thinking for themselves.

-## Minions
+### Minions  <a name="minions"/>

 Dominating heroes also can complicate the political landscape.
 It can happen that a little cult of followers starts forming around one person.
 Apart from the ownership issues, this is also a dangerous thing politically.
 It adds the additional complexity that next to the existing organizational silo's often present in a organisation, there is an additional group that can possibly run across organizational boundaries and strive for their own political aims.
 In this case the leader of the hero cult may gain more power than the organization/ customer is willing to consciously give to them.

 The group of minions also can lead to a certain tribalism, a certain group pressure.
 Us vs them.
 Where they can gang up on someone outside of the group, under the protection of the leader.
 This can lead to competent people leaving the firm because they aren't willing to play petty politics and are unable to do a proper job.
 Again, the customer loses.

-## Lead
+### Lead

 The danger of the legendary heroes lies not so much with the heroes themselves.
 But more with the impact they have on their peers.
-Or rather the impact their peers **allow** them to have.
+Or rather the impact their peers allow them to have.
 The heroes need to take care that they don't become bullies, that they keep their ego in check. [^jocko] But they aren't responsible for any passive, worshipping attitude that their peers may have.
 It is a good thing that software engineers have the confidence  of the business.
-But this should be the  logical consequence of the team doing a consistent good job.
-Heroics shouldn't be necessary.
+But this should be the  logical consequence of the team doing a consistent good job. **Heroics shouldn't be necessary.**

-## Conclusion
+### Conclusion

-For the people needing to rely on software engineers:

-Having your own **Local heroes** may seem comforting and reassuring.
+As an employer having your own local heroes may seem comforting and reassuring.
 Everyone speaks so highly of them, we should treasure them.
 Just make sure that the even the legends can take a vacation of change jobs.
 No one sticks around for ever.
 Everyone must do their part.

-For my fellow heroic super intelligent software engineers out there:
+A little tip to my fellow heroic super intelligent software engineers out there: Be humble!

-A little tip that is useful everywhere in life: **Be humble** Seriously.
+Seriously.
 Everyone wants to be special.
 But no one knows everything and everyone makes mistakes.
 Even if it is so much cooler to be a ninja than a janitor.
 A [janitor](https://twitter.com/sarah_edo/status/991421712989208576) is useful.
 Constantly learning and improving yourself is definitely an admirable trait.
 Just don't turn into a [Bully](/14/05/2018/Bully/).

 When I am looking for people to work with I am looking to their mentality first.
 No matter how competent or genius you are, the 'mission' comes first.
 We are all smart people.
 But can we work together?

+**References**

+[^jocko]: A book on leadership and people.
+Chapter 4 deals specifically with the ego.
+[Extereme ownership](https://www.amazon.com/Extreme-Ownership-U-S-Navy-SEALs-ebook/dp/B00VE4Y0Z2)